mohamadhadibi/InstagramPhotoPicker-Android/README.md

 It takes care of all authentication with Instagram as and when necessary.
 It will automatically renew auth tokens or prompt the user to re-authorize the app if needed.

+##I am going to make these customizations to this library :
+1- ability for programers to define minimize and maximize photos which user can choose.
+2- ability for programers to define appbar color.

 ## Video Preview

 [![Preview](https://github.com/OceanLabs/InstagramPhotoPicker-Android/raw/master/screenshot.png)](https://vimeo.com/135676657)